Productivity Measures and Related Variables - National and Provincial (Annual) (MFP)

 Third, the revision cycle differs for the two estimates of output of the total business sector.
 The output estimates of the total business sector are preliminary and subject to revision for the period from the most recent year of input-output tables to the reference year for which annual estimates are possible.
 The output and productivity estimates based on the top-down approach are revised in May of each year, while the output and productivity estimates based on the bottom-up approach are revised in November of each year.

-At the industry level, various output measures-gross output, value added and sectoral output, each of which responds to a different analytical need, are employed by the annual program of the CPA.
+At the industry level, various output measures - gross output, value added and sectoral output, each of which responds to a different analytical need - are employed by the annual program of the CPA.
 Gross output and value added are produced by the Industry Accounts Division, while sectoral outputs are produced by the CPA for comparability with the United States.

 This methodology type does not apply to this survey.

-Unlike labour income data on paid jobs, data on the income of self-employed workers are not available from the Income and Expenditure Accounts Division.
+Unlike labour income data on paid jobs, data on the income of self-employed workers are not available from the National Economic Accounts Division.
 The income of self-employed workers is therefore established by imputation.
 The imputation is based on the assumption that the value of an hour worked by a self-employed worker is equal to a fraction of the value of an hour worked by a paid worker (paid at the average rate) in the same industry.
 The relative value of an hour worked between self-employed and paid workers is calculated using information in the Census of Population.

 The methodology for the measurement of capital and labour inputs employed by the CPA recognizes that different categories of capital assets and types of workers have different productive characteristics.
 In the case of capital input, this means that tangible assets have different service lives, depreciation rates, tax treatments and, ultimately, different marginal products.
 The growth rates of the various capital assets are Fisher-chain-weighted by their corresponding rental prices to derive capital input estimates.
 The capital assets in the national multifactor productivity measures include machinery and equipment, construction, land and inventories while the capital assets in the provincial measures only include machinery and equipment and construction.

-Much like the estimates of capital input, which capture substitution across asset classes, the estimates of labour input used to measure the multifactor productivity incorporate substitution between various types of heterogeneous labour (e.g., workers cross-classified by age, education and experience).
+Much like the estimates of capital input, which capture substitution across asset classes, the estimates of labour input used to measure multifactor productivity incorporate substitution between various types of heterogeneous labour (e.g., workers cross-classified by age, education and experience).
 The growth rates of the different types of labour are Fisher-chain-weighted by their corresponding wages.

 Productivity measures at the industry level are derived from a set of industry accounts.
 Under this approach, a variety of productivity series at the industry level are constructed using alternate measures of output valued at basic price-value added, gross output and sectoral output-along with their corresponding inputs.
-Industry data on outputs and inputs permit the construction of bottom-up multifactor productivity measures for major sectors (e.g. services and goods-producing industries) as a weighted average of industry productivity growth rates, where the weights are defined in terms of the ratio of industry current dollar 'output' to the current dollar GDP of the sector considered.
+Industry data on outputs and inputs permit the construction of bottom-up multifactor productivity measures for major sectors (e.g. goods and services producing industries) as a weighted average of industry productivity growth rates, where the weights are defined in terms of the ratio of industry current dollar 'output' to the current dollar GDP of the sector considered.

 Three criteria are used to evaluate the quality of the estimates:

-A. The quality of the data sources including deflators;
+A) the quality of the data sources including deflators;

-B. The nature of breaks (if any) in the series; and
+B) the nature of breaks (if any) in the series; and

-C. The volatility of the series.
+C) the volatility of the series.

 The combination of these criteria should be considered as a necessary condition for quality; however, no criterion on its own can be a sufficient condition for quality.
-Based on these criteria, variables are assigned a quality rating using a three-point scale: 1 - reliable, 2 - fairly reliable, and 3 - unreliable.
+Based on these criteria, variables are assigned a quality rating using a three-point scale: 1 - reliable; 2 - fairly reliable; and 3 - unreliable.